Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

 ### Build-flow
 The Versal VCK190 System Example Design full Makefile build-flow builds the whole project in the following order:
 ```
   1.  version_check: Checks if the Vivado, Petalinux and Vitis tools are setup and if the versions are 2022.2
   2.  board_repo:    Downloads the board files from the Xilinx GitHub
-  3. xsa:           Building the thin platform xsa (only pre-synth)
+  3.  xsa:           Building the thin platform xsa (only pre-synth) or using the pre-builds
-  4. linux:         Building linux and sysroot (with Petalinux or Yocto)
+  4.  linux:         Building linux and sysroot (with Petalinux or Yocto) or using the pre-builds
+  5.  dtg:           Building the device-tree when xsa and xpfm is build and using the linux pre-builds
-  5. xpfm:          Building the Vitis Platform
+  6.  xpfm:          Building the Vitis Platform or using the pre-builds
-  6. bif:           Some necessary Copying of linux image-files to the software platform for a correct Vitis packaging
+  7.  bif:           Some necessary Copying of linux image-files to the software platform for a correct Vitis packaging
-  7. ip:            Building Ai Engine graph(s) towards libadf.a and compiling hls/rtl kernels to *.xo
+  8.  ip:            Building Ai Engine graph(s) towards libadf.a and compiling hls/rtl kernels to *.xo
-  8. ps_apps:       Building all XRT-based PS applications
+  9.  ps_apps:       Building all XRT-based PS applications
-  9. vitis:         Linking all kernels in the thin platform and packaging all necessary boot/run files
+  10. vitis:         Linking all kernels in the thin platform and packaging all necessary boot/run files
 ```
 ### Build-flow Dependencies
 The following diagram explains the build-flow dependencies.